Medumba language: Post-nominal and pre-nominal demonstratives

-The normal (unmarked) order or demondtratives is postnominal, yieding [Noun-Dem-Loc].
+The normal (unmarked) order or demonstratives is postnominal, yielding [Noun-Dem-Loc].
 Divergence from this canonical order is possible, so that [Dem-N-Loc] is also attested, and yields a contrastive focus reading, where the noun is contrasted with other deictic alternatives (this man, as opposed to that man).

 Combining Nouns with Adjectives, Numerals and Demonstratives

 Within the DP, there are 8 possible word order variations, taking into account the order of nouns, adjectives, demonstratives, and numerals.
 These are divided by Kouankem (2011) into post-nominal and pre-nominal variations.
 The possible word orders are: